laboon/ebook/text/50_writing_testable_code.md

 }
 ```

 If you want to change the database this code will update, you will need to modify the constant `DEFAULT_DB` or otherwise change the line of code.
 There's no way to pass in a test double for it, or otherwise use a fake database in your test.
 If you want to add a column, you will need to edit the string that is inside the method.
-Now let's compare this to a method which is a seam.
+Now let's compare this to a method which is a seam:

 ```java
 public int executeSql(DatabaseConnection db, String sqlString) {